lentendu/NetworkNullHPC/README.md

 NetworkNullHPC re-implements in R and bash the OTU co-occurrence network inferrence method developped by Connor, Barberàn and Clauset (2017) and use the SLURM job scheduler to parallelize the computations.
 The method is generalized to negative correlations in order to assess both co-occurrence and co-exclusion.

+In-short, the algorithm use random permutation of the site by species/OTU/ASV/molecules matrix to determine a Spearman's rank correlation threshold above which the random/spurious correlations are removed.
+Random noise is then added to the input matrix, and Spearman's rank correlation computations are bootstrapped.
+If a pair of OTU (or any other entity) have a Spearman's rank correlation value above the threshold and is significant in 90% or more of the bootstraps, this pair is added to the co-occurrence network.
+The same procedure is applied for negative correlations to form the co-exclusion network.

 INSTALLATION
 ------------